The Payments Desk

 Wait, hold on—if Paysafe’s algos are *training* on Neteller’s churn data, does that mean they’re just pre-programming the declines to spike at 37 % whenever anyone doubles volume?
 Because that’s not a glitch, that’s a trapdoor.
 Like when you open a rev-share deal thinking you’ve struck gold, then spend the next quarter fighting reserves instead of collecting GGR.
 So how do you even prove to Paysafe you’re not running sketch traffic when they won’t show the raw decline reasons?

-Neteller just bounced 37 % of our Q3 deposits—1 game moment
+Neteller just bounced 37 % of our Q3 deposits—1 live casino

 New to this, soaking it up.